Zeagl3/Skybax/README.md

   ##### Downgrade Skyrim

   Skybax requires the latest version of Skyrim Special Edition (1.5.97.0), so the pre-AE version.
+  It doesn't matter if you bought the Creation Club content or not, you NEED to downgrade your Skyrim installation!
-  If you have upgraded your Skyrim to AE, download the [Unofficial Downgrader](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) (FullPatcher.exe) and let it run.
+  Download the [Unofficial Downgrader](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) (FullPatcher.exe) and let it run.
   This may take a while.

   #### Downloading and Installing